 Oxford, located in Oxfordshire, UK, is a city of beauty and brains.
 It is famous for its prestigious institution—The University of Oxford.
 At first glance, you will notice the archaic quality imminent in this city.
 Look again.
 You’ll see its charm, and timeless, rustic beauty.

 I spent a summer term abroad there for a few weeks and fell in love with this city.
 Reasons to Visit Oxford is a three-part travel series composed of tours, tips, shops, restaurants, and excursions that will make you want to visit this quaint city full of history.
-As one of my tour guide’s quipped, “You move one step in Oxford, and something historic has already happened.”
+As my tour guide had said, “You move one step in Oxford, and something historic has already happened.”

 - An abundance of walking tours